Twiiggg/Sampler/README.md

 # Sampler
-Sampler is a website which is made for music producers to find, share and discover new samples, completely royalty-free.
+Sampler is a website which is made for music producers to find, share and discover new samples.